This post from our life stage series shows how your finances need to be managed when you transition from being a student to joining your first job.

 - temporary or permanent total disability

-Concept of credit score
+The concept of the credit score

 A credit profile is an individual’s ability to pay back loans measured by a number called credit score.
 The higher your score, the lower is the perceived risk on you from banks that you will not pay back a loan.
 In the future when you plan to take personal, car, education or home loans, you will get loans at lower rates if your score is high.
 In India, CIBIL is the most common place to know your score, and you can check your score online for free once a year.